-Shadow Accounting is in the spotlight.
-Regulators and investors demand more transparency than ever.
+Shadow Fund Accounting is in the spotlight.
+Regulators and investors demand more transparency.
 Asset classes are increasingly complex and exotic.
-Add market turbulence, and it’s critical that you know what your portfolio is worth, independent of your administrator’s end-of-day or end-of-month reporting.
+Add market turbulence, and it’s critical to know what your portfolio is worth, independent of your administrator’s end-of-day or end-of-month reporting.

 Depending on your organization’s size, operational resources, and portfolio, consider your options:

-- NAV & Fund Oversight: Replace spreadsheets and automate processes with our NAV Oversight platform
+- NAV and Fund Oversight: Replace spreadsheets and automate processes with our NAV Oversight platform

 - Outsourced Shadow Accounting: Shadow NAV-as-a-Service from our Middle & Back Office experts

-- Co-sourcing: A hybrid approach where we help you free up internal resources by performing day-to-day operations and tasks on your accounting platform as an extension of your team.
+- Co-Sourcing: A hybrid approach where we free up your internal resources by performing day-to-day operations on your accounting platform as an extension of your team.

-9 common questions about Shadow Accounting and NAV Oversight
+9 common questions about Shadow Fund Accounting and NAV Oversight

-How do I know if I need Shadow Accounting?
+How do I know if I need Shadow Fund Accounting?

-What are the differences between Shadow Accounting and traditional Fund Accounting?
+What are the differences between Shadow Fund Accounting and traditional Fund Accounting?

-What are some key benefits of Shadow Accounting?
+What are some key benefits of Shadow Fund Accounting?

-Shadow Accounting provides a range of benefits, including enhanced transparency, reduced risk, and the ability to independently monitor fund-related processes and data.
+Shadow Fund Accounting helps fund managers increase transparency, reduce risk, and independently monitor fund-related processes and data.
 As part of a robust oversight process, it provides assurance to investors and other stakeholders that the fund is valued accurately.

-How can I implement Shadow Accounting in my company?
+How can I implement Shadow Fund Accounting in my company?

-Firms often outsource Shadow Accounting to free up internal resources for core activities and leverage specialist expertise and economies of scale from services providers.
-If you don’t want to fully outsource your Shadow Accounting, we provide co-sourcing solutions where our experts perform activities and tasks on your platform in your environment as an extension of your team.
+Firms often outsource Shadow Fund Accounting to free up internal resources for core activities and leverage specialist expertise and economies of scale from service providers.
+If you don’t want to fully outsource your Shadow Accounting, we provide Middle and Back Office co-sourcing solutions where our experts perform activities and tasks on your platform in your environment as an extension of your team.

-What is NAV Oversight and how does it differ from Shadow Accounting?
+What is NAV Oversight, and how does it differ from Shadow Fund Accounting?

-Shadow Accounting is used to verify an array of results provided by outsourced administrators, while NAV Oversight specifically focuses on monitoring and ensuring the accuracy of Net Asset Value calculations.
-It uses oversight tools, such as Linedata Navquest, to reduce risks NAV-related risks.
+Shadow Fund Accounting verifies an array of results provided by outsourced administrators, while NAV Oversight specifically focuses on monitoring and ensuring the accuracy of Net Asset Value calculations.
+It uses oversight tools, such as Linedata Navquest, to reduce NAV-related risks.

 What is Fund Oversight?